nodejs/node/doc/api/crypto.md

 * `email` {string}
 * `options` {Object}
   * `subject` {string} `'default'`, `'always'`, or `'never'`.
-    **Default:** `'always'`.
+    **Default:** `'default'`.
 * Returns: {string|undefined} Returns `email` if the certificate matches, `undefined` if it does not.

 Checks whether the certificate matches the given email address.

+If the `'subject'` option is undefined or set to `'default'`, the certificate subject is only considered if the subject alternative name extension either does not exist or does not contain any email addresses.

 If the `'subject'` option is set to `'always'` and if the subject alternative name extension either does not exist or does not contain a matching email address, the certificate subject is considered.

-If the `'subject'` option is set to `'default'`, the certificate subject is only considered if the subject alternative name extension either does not exist or does not contain any email addresses.

 If the `'subject'` option is set to `'never'`, the certificate subject is never considered, even if the certificate contains no subject alternative names.